RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 # 6. Calculate water surface elevation (WaterSE) from echosounder points.

 Subtract draft (0.650 ft) from rod height to get water surface elevations for the echosounder points.
-These points will give you a water surface refrence point (i.e., Z point) while wse points collected by the green unit indicated the bank wetted margin (i.e., X,Y,Z are important for creating the wetted boundary wihtin the lagoon).
+These points can be used as a water surface elevation refrence (i.e., Z point) while wse points collected by the green unit indicated the bank wetted margin (i.e., X,Y,Z )are important for creating the wetted boundary wihtin the lagoon.

 ``` r